 To work through higher stress levels, we recommend:

-- Speaking with your doctor or your clinic team
+- Speaking to your doctor or your clinic team.

 What do you focus on, after six months with Diabetes?

 As you continue to settle into your new lifestyle and routines, there’s no doubt that you’ll come across other challenges.
-But right now, as you look forward, beyond your six month milestone of living with Diabetes, we encourage you to enjoy some of the mental and emotional space you’ve created, if you’ve followed our support journey.
-You know what matters the most to you right now, and you still want your loved ones to experience the best version of you as a person – by now you know that Diabetes doesn’t prevent that from happening.
+But right now, as you look forward, beyond your 6 month milestone of living with Diabetes, we encourage you to enjoy some of the mental and emotional space you’ve created, if you’ve followed our support journey.
+You know what matters the most to you right now, and you still want your loved ones to experience the best version of you as a person.
+By now, you know that Diabetes doesn’t prevent that from happening.

 Which areas of your life have changed because of Diabetes?